bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

 Some components (e.g. Iris) also support the  argument "success" (with the parameter "diameter"):
     - "success": {"diameter": 0.05}
     meaning that this maximum diameter has to be adjusted by the user for this component to turn green and thus contribute to the "components" bar which needs all such components to be have reached their individual "success" criteria.

+## Tasks
+tasks are defined by a `task` json tag within the list of other actions.
+This will interrupt the flow until this task is solved.
+The task is solved when all the components present on the table have been sucessfully solved. `task` supports the following tags:
+- `instruction`: The text entered here will be shown on the screen until this task is solved
+- `score`: The maximum score to earn for solving this task
+- `music`: with the fields `link` for the link to the narration file, `credits` for the text to display for credits.
+- `narration`: with has the fields `link` for the link to the narration file, `credits` for the text to display for credits and optionally `force`, which will prevent movement user interaction until the sound was played fully.
+- `showbeams`: if this optional boolean tag is provided the state of the `Beams` button is forced to the value given here and the button is disabled for this task.
+- `final`: can be present to indicate that this is the final task of this level

 ## Visual Appearance
 There are some html-query parameters, which modify the visual appearance, rendering quality and rendering speed: